Braeulias/Snake-Multiplayer/README.md

 # 🐍 Multiplayer Snake Game

 This repository hosts the code for a simple yet engaging multiplayer snake game, designed to be run in a web browser.
 Utilizing WebSocket for real-time communication, this game allows two players to compete against each other in the classic snake game.
-Below is a guide to help you understand and navigate through the project.

-## THIS IS STILL A DEMO, there are a lot more features incomming:
-## Next: Player collision, then gamemodes and improved UI
+Mobile and Desktop

+## 🚧 Project Status

+This is still a demo, with more features incoming:
+- Game modes

-## How to Play
+## 🎮 How to Play

-1. **Starting the Game:** Players can start the game by pressing the 'Start Game' button.
+- **Starting the Game:** Players can start the game by clicking the 'Start Game' button.
-2. **Controlling the Snake:** Use arrow keys to control the snake's direction (Up, Down, Left, Right).
+- **Controlling the Snake:** Use the arrow keys to control the snake's direction (Up, Down, Left, Right).
-3. **Scoring and Growing:** Eating food (red blocks) grows the snake and increases the score.
+- **Scoring and Growing:** Eating food (red blocks) grows the snake and increases the score.
-4. **Game Over Conditions:** Hitting the boundaries or self-colliding will end the game.
+- **Game Over Conditions:** Hitting the boundaries or self-colliding will end the game.
-5. **Restarting the Game:** The 'Restart Game' button can be used to reset the game.
+- **Restarting the Game:** The 'Restart Game' button can be used to reset the game after it has ended.

-## Features
+## ✨ Features

+- **Mobile Support:** This game is also supported on mobile devices
-- **Multiplayer Gameplay:** Two players can play simultaneously.
+- **Multiplayer Gameplay:** Allows two players to play simultaneously.
 - **Real-Time Updates:** Leveraging WebSocket for fluid, real-time gameplay.
 - **Customizable Snakes:** Players can choose their snake color.
 - **Scoreboard:** Real-time score update for both players.
-- **Countdown Timer:** A countdown at the beginning for synchronized start.
+- **Countdown Timer:** A countdown at the beginning for a synchronized start.

-## Project Structure
+## 📂 Project Structure

-- `index.html`: Main HTML file for the game interface.
+- `index.html`: The main HTML file for the game interface.
 - `styles.css`: Contains styling for the game interface.
 - `client.js`: Handles client-side logic, WebSocket communication, and UI interactions.
 - `server.js`: Sets up the server, WebSocket, and game logic.

-## Setup and Installation
+## ⚙️ Setup and Installation

 1. **Clone the Repository:**
    ```bash